-- 1. Discuss employability skills. - 2.
+- 1. Discuss employability skills including but not limited to effective communication, time management, and other soft skills. - 2.
 Compose a developmentally appropriate philosophy of early childhood education.
 PPA 1C - 3.
 Create an employment portfolio for use when applying for jobs related to young children and opportunities in early childhood education, as well as the possibility for internship and work-based learning opportunities.
 PPA 1F - 4.
 Demonstrate interviewing skills.
 PPA 1F2 - 5.
-Discuss the administration of an early childhood program. - Discuss management styles to include enthusiasm, initiative, and commitment to program goals and improvements.
+Discuss the administration of an early childhood program. - 6.
+Discuss management styles to include enthusiasm, initiative, and commitment to program goals and improvements.
 PPA 6D - 7.
 Explain the employee roles, responsibilities, and ethics as accepted by the recognized professional organization.
 PPA 1G, 6B - 8.
 Explore the Mississippi Department of Health Regulations Governing Licensure of Child Care Facilities.
 PPA 6C - 9.
 Implement federal, state, and local standards, policies, regulations, and laws that affect children, families, and programs.
 PPA 6C - 10.
 Demonstrate the application of evaluation materials.
 PPA 6 - 11.
 Identify funding sources available in the community for the development of a family home child care business or privately owned child care business.
-PPA 6E
+PPA 6E - 12.
+Describe the role and value of the licensing and accreditation process.